Alex427427427/obsidian_1/Art/Projects/Ocean Comic/2.0/Plot/Start (until the search).md

 Narration: "...
 I couldn't remember."

 It begins raining outside.
 The narrator stares at it, and suddenly, sees the oppressive deep ocean again.
+The narrator turns in bed, anxious.

+The narrator thinks about Fara trying to get anyone to go check on him.

+Narration: "The truth was...
+I had an idea of where he went.
+Back when the admins searched his office, they found a letter addressed to me."

+Narrator read it at home:
+There is a place where bones do not fossilize.
+Where flesh does not decay.
+Where the sediment entombs memories older than memories.
-###
+### Search